riboflavin/test-framer-sync/alternatives/avoma.md

 ## Avoma quick pros and cons
 Avoma excels at producing highly accurate transcriptions with clear speaker labeling, while its AI summaries and highlights make post-meeting review efficient.
 The platform's deep workflow integrations with CRM systems and calendars help streamline the entire meeting lifecycle.

-The service comes with notable drawbacks including its relatively high cost structure and lack of a free tier beyond trials.
-Users must also contend with a steep learning curve due to feature complexity, and occasional technical hiccups like delayed meeting bot joins.
+The service comes with notable drawbacks including relatively high costs with no permanent free tier, and a steep learning curve for new users.
+Technical issues occasionally surface, such as delayed meeting bot joins and missed speaker identification.
 ## Avoma features
 | Feature | Avoma |
 |----------|--------|